 Disposing and donating many of these pre-teen valuables was difficult.
 I’ll never dance en pointe again, yet getting rid of my assortment of worn-out dance shoes was like throwing out a part of me.
-Throwing out the hundreds (yes, hundreds) of hand-written notes saved from grade school and high school was the hardest of all.
+Throwing out the hundreds (yes, hundreds) of hand-written notes saved from friends and crushes in grade school and high school was the hardest of all.
 As well as my track trophies, which was the only evidence that proved I was once athletic.
-So many of these materials items were tied to my identity, and I felt as if I was losing parts of myself (material items don’t determine our self-worth or personality, and that’s a whole other conversation).
+So many of these materials items were tied to my identity, and I felt as if I was losing parts of myself (material items don’t determine our self-worth or personality, that’s a whole other conversation).

 It’s more than just the selling and moving of a home.
 It’s a symbol of the passing of time – getting older, people moving on.
 Our family dog is getting older (God, I will miss you so much Lightning Marie).
 It’s also a symbol of beginnings and new chapters.
 It’s weird, it’s all very weird.

-It’s bittersweet.
+It’s also bittersweet.
 I’m sad about my parents moving, and I’m sad about this home being gone.
 The place of sleepovers, family dinners, birthday parties, awkward teenage years, and many, many tears and laughs.
 I was searching for home-themed poems that described how I felt, when I came across this one by Philip Larkin:

 Home is so sad.
 It stays as it was left,

 Shaped to the comfort of the last to go